arumoy-shome/shome2023notebook/logs.md

 However, traditional practices of writing test suites to ensure the correctness of ML pipelines fail to adapt to this new paradigm of development.
-Often, checks are performed manually by the developer by simply oberving the output of a code cell.
+Often, checks are performed manually by the developer by simply observing the output of a code cell.
 Alternatively, assert statements are far more suited for testing within computational notebooks (**TODO** this requires a bit more thought and fine-tuning;
 how we want to integrate the implicit vs explicit testing).